aidanreilly/sines/README.md

 A simple FM sine drone synth with 16 independant sine waves.
 Each sine wave is FM modulated with configurable carrier - modulator FM index.

-Control sine amplitudes with norns or a midi controller (hardcoded for 16n midi cc's).
+Control sine amplitudes with norns or a midi controller (hardcoded by default for 16n midi cc's).
+Sine amplitude controls can be midi mapped.

 ![sines](sines.png)